 This is like no Southern restaurant I have ever experienced (in the South).
 I will admit that the menu was initially daunting and I worried that I wouldn’t be able to eat anything because of my wheat allergy.

-But, there was lots on the menu that I could eat.
+But, there were lots on the menu that I could eat.
 It was more like European food with a Southern twist: and even though the menu changes frequently, there are some consistent and dependable staples that stick around… like creole ceviche, shrimp and grits, wagyu, and chicken liver mousse.

 The seating is so cozy in the restaurant that you end up eating with a variety of people.
 We got to know one couple next to us who couldn’t stop eyeing our chicken liver mousse (pictured).